bill-warner/snowplow-web-data-model/redshift/README.md

 - Last page visited in session details added.

 #### [Users](sql/04-users/00-users.sql)
-- Ammended grain of the table, aggregating on `stitched_user_id` rather than `user_snowplow_domain_id`.
+- Amended grain of the table, aggregating on `stitched_user_id` rather than `user_snowplow_domain_id`.
 This provides a better representation of a customer's profile, rather than a cookie specific profile.